Team5TeensInAi/Barcode_Nutrition_Info/README.md

  - dnspython

 Here's how you can use the project:

-  Begin by setting up a MongoDB Cloud Server to store the extracted product information securely.
+  1.Begin by setting up a MongoDB Cloud Server to store the extracted product information securely.

-     Next, ensure you have all the required dependencies installed by running the appropriate installation commands.
+     2.Next, ensure you have all the required dependencies installed by running the appropriate installation commands.

-        Finally,provide necessary arguments such as database name, table name, user name, and password (these parameters are crucial for establishing a connection with the MongoDB database)and execute the project script.
+        3.Finally,provide necessary arguments such as database name, table name, user name, and password (these parameters are crucial for establishing a connection with the MongoDB database)and execute the project script.